bnc19/YF_in_Asia/README.md

 * AA_temp_variables_average.csv: Temperature dependent mosquito trait (*a* and *PDR*) estimates for cities in Asia at their average temperatures for *Ae. aegypti*.

-*n.b: data on travel flows from IATA currently by request only.*

 ## Scripts
 The scripts folder contains the main scripts for each separate analysis